 The data was from interviews conducted with a sample of 48 youth leaving juvenile facilities and 50 youth leaving adult prisons.
 They were identified by the Department of Human Services and the Department of Corrections respectively as individuals who were expected to be released from their respective facilities within six months.
 In the l990s Michigan implemented laws to waive juveniles more easily to adult prison sites.
 Some counties utilized these provisions to commit many youth to adult programs whereas other counties sent few or none, and instead retained their youth in the juvenile justice system (Shook & Sarri, 2008).

-Table 1

-Commitment Offense of Interview Sample